webix-hub/docs/data/helpers/dnd.md

 - *onDragIn* - fires when a dragged element enters the drop area (If you want to deny drop area, return false).
 - *onDragOut* - fires when a dragged elements leaves the drop area.
-- *onDrop* - fires when you drop the dpagged element.
+- *onDrop* - fires when you drop the dragged element.

 ~~~js